Subject: GeographyTopic: Major Domains of The Earth Notes/Major domains of the earth class 6 notes

 South America lies mostly in the Southern Hemisphere.

-It is surrounded by two oceans and they are the Pacific Ocean on the west and the Atlantic Ocean on the east and north.
+It is surrounded by two oceans; the Pacific Ocean on the west and the Atlantic Ocean on the east and north.

 The world’s longest mountain range, The Andes and the world’s largest river,